 I suspect the film and presentation will focus on their present motivations and services, as opposed to those of the past.

-Given the emotions and interest involved in this issue, I certainly understand why attendees have to RSVP. ...the discussion could get heated.For better or worse, the change on Nostrand is going to make the change on Franklin look minor.
+Given the emotions and interest involved in this issue, I certainly understand why attendees have to RSVP. ...the discussion could get heated.The change on Nostrand will make the one on Franklin look minor